-Lumens & Watts
+Lumens and Watts

 While Kelvin measures the color temperature of the bulb, lumens measure the amount of light given off, and could also be considered as the “brightness” of the bulb.
 The wattage of your lightbulb is the amount of power it uses to operate.

-Although, with the development of more energy-efficient lighting options, higher wattage suggestions for brighter lighting has become somewhat obsolete.
+Although, with the development of more energy-efficient lighting options, higher wattage suggestions for brighter lighting have become somewhat obsolete.
 If you have not yet utilized LED lights, we highly recommend you doing so as LED light bulbs are more energy-efficient, shine brighter, and last longer than traditional incandescent light bulbs.

-Incandescent, Fluorescent or LED — What’s the Difference?
+Incandescent, Fluorescent, or LED — What’s the Difference?

-Incandescent and Halogen (not recommended)
+Incandescent and Halogen (Not Recommended)